Finite Groebner bases in infinite dimensional polynomial rings and applications: Introduction

 \section{Introduction}

 In commutative algebra and its applications, one is frequently presented with a family of ideals in increasingly larger polynomial rings, and often it is observed that, up to some natural symmetry of the ideals, there exists a finite set of polynomials generating all of them.
-Such situations arise in algebraic statistics \cite{Aoki2003,DrtonSturmSull07,Hosten2007, Santos2003}, algebraic problems in chemistry \cite{Aschenbrenner2007, Ruch1, Ruch2, Ruch3}, and in classical results from combinatorial commutative algebra (for instance, that finite Gr\"obner bases exist for determinantal varieties \cite{Sturmfels1990}).
-The particular form of these (conjectured) finiteness theorems typically depends on the specifics of the family of ideals.
-However, one wonders if there is a general principle at work that explains these phenomena.
+Such situations arise in universal algebra and group theory \cite{Cohen67, Drensky06}, algebraic statistics \cite{Aoki2003, Santos2003, DrtonSturmSull07,Hosten2007, Draisma2008, BrouwerDraisma}, algebraic problems in chemistry \cite{Ruch3, Aschenbrenner2007, Draisma2008}, and in classical results from combinatorial commutative algebra (for instance, that the $k \times k$ minors of a generic matrix form a Gr\"obner basis for the ideal they generate \cite{Sturmfels1990}).
+The particular form of one of these finiteness results typically depends on the specifics of the family of ideals.
+However, one wonders if there is a general principle at work that can explain a large portion of these phenomena.

 We propose a general framework for proving finiteness theorems in rings with a monoid action.
 In this setting, a finiteness theorem takes one of two forms: (1) that a certain module over a noncommutative ring is Noetherian or (2) that a chain of ideals involving a monoidal filtration stabilizes.
-Although the precise formulation of our theory requires the setup found in Section \ref{Pgroebner}, a typical result (of the first type) has the following flavor:
+Although the precise formulation of our theory requires the setup found in Section \ref{Pgroebner}, a typical result of the first type has the following flavor:

 \begin{thm} The polynomial ring $\K[X_{[r] \times \P}]$ is a Noetherian $\K[X_{[r] \times \P}] \ast \S_\P$-module. \end{thm}